 Grants to Amateur Radio Organizations

-The ARRL Foundation generally awards initial funding to organizations for new amateur radio related projects.
+The ARRL Foundation generally awards initial funding to organizations for new Amateur Radio related projects.
 The funding awards range from $1,000 to $3,000, with most awards approximately $2,000.The Foundation does not award follow up grants.

-The ARRL Foundation does not wish to be the sole funder of an Amateur Radio project and give preference to groups that successfully conduct fund raising locally before submitting agrant application.
+The ARRL Foundation does not wish to be the sole funder of an Amateur Radio project and gives preference to groups that successfully conduct fund raising locally before submitting agrant application.
 Proposals with strong and on-going fund raising initiatives are preferred.